akarnokd/RxJavaExtensions/README.md

 it should be kept around in case the output is backpressured.

-This example shows, given a flow of `String`s with embedded separator `|`, how one can split them along the separator and have invidiual items returned, even when they span multiple subsequent items (`cdefgh`) or more than one is present in a source item (`mno||pqr|s`).
+This example shows, given a flow of `String`s with embedded separator `|`, how one can split them along the separator and have individual items returned, even when they span multiple subsequent items (`cdefgh`) or more than one is present in a source item (`mno||pqr|s`).

 ```java